ibm-cloud-docs/schematics/cli-reference.md

 <dl>
  <dt><code>--id <em>WORKSPACE_ID</em></code>, <code>-i <em>WORKSPACE_ID</em></code></dt>
 <dd>Required.
-The unique identifier of the workspace that points to the Terraform configuration files in your source control repository that specifies the {{site.data.keyword.cloud_notm}} resources that you want to remove.
+The unique identifier of the workspace that points to the Terraform template in your source repository that specifies the {{site.data.keyword.cloud_notm}} resources that you want to remove.
 To find the ID of a workspace, run <code>ibmcloud terraform workspace list</code>.</dd>
  <dt><code>--force</code>, <code>-f</code></dt>
 <dd>Optional.
 Force the execution of this command without user prompts. </dd>
  <dt><code>--json</code>, <code>-j</code></dt>